 The SEC whistleblower attorneys at Zuckerman Law, a Washington, D.C.-based law firm, represent SEC whistleblowers both domestically and internationally.
-The firm has a licensed Certified Public Accountant and Certified Fraud Examiner on staff to enhance its ability to investigate complex financial fraud and report it to the SEC.
-Zuckerman Law has worked with whistleblowers to report a wide variety of fraudulent schemes, including:
+The firm has a licensed Certified Public Accountant and Certified Fraud Examiner on staff to enhance its ability to investigate complex financial fraud schemes and prepare effective TCR submissions that lead to SEC enforcement actions.
+Zuckerman Law has helped whistleblowers report a wide variety of fraudulent schemes, including:

 - Accounting fraud;

 - Foreign bribery and other FCPA violations;

 - EB-5 investment fraud;

 - Manipulation of a security’s price or volume;

 - Hedge fund fraud;

 - False or misleading statements about a company or investment;